AvinZarlez/DanceTogether/README.md

 Tobiah got the idea to create this game at a friend's wedding.
 At the wedding, they had a "Silent Disco", where a DJ played music directly into a series of wireless headphones.
 Tobiah noticed that anybody who didn't like the current song put the headphones down stopped dancing.
 He thought to himself: "Wouldn't it have been great if we had two of these going at once, so everybody could dance together?"

-Immidately, the idea for the game was born.
+Immediately, the idea for the game was born.

 ## Open Source: ##

-All of the code and Unity project files are licenced under the [MIT License](LICENSE.txt).
+All of the code and Unity project files are licensed under the [MIT License](LICENSE.txt).

-Certain music assets may contain different licences, see credits for details.
+Certain music assets may contain different licenses, see credits for details.

 ### Why make the game open source? ###

 This project is about making a fun game for people to play together, not about generating revenue.

-Open sourcing the game has some distinked advantages:
+Open sourcing the game has some advantages:

 - Free for all: Players can install the game on as many devices as they want, with no in app purchases or ads.
 - Community Built: Game developers from all over the world can contribute features and bug fixes to the game.
 - Learning Resource: Making your own local network based Unity game?
 Use this as an example!
 Learn from a real world working project.

-That said, Tobiah Zarlez has released official verions of the game on the following platforms:
+That said, Tobiah Zarlez has released official versions of the game on the following platforms:

 - None yet.
 Coming soon.